Pandora: Documentation en: Services

 - SLA Critical Service Alert: Alert template that the service will use to issue the alert if the SLA restrictions are not met.

 Once the form has been filled out correctly, there will be an empty service that must be filled in with elements or service items as seen below.
 In the service edit form, select the' Config Elements' tab.

 You will see a page like the one below where you can manage (modify, add new ones or delete) service elements.

-- Module: The drop-down list along with the modules' agent previously chosen via smart search.
-This control is only visible when editing or creating a service element for the 'module' type.
+- Module: The drop-down list along with the agent's modules previously chosen via smart search.
+This control is only visible when editing or creating a service element for the module type.

 - Service: The drop-down list of the services to create an item.
 It is only visible if the item is of the 'create' or 'edit service' type.
 It is also important to keep in mind that the services which will appear in the drop-down list are not ancestors of the service.
 It is also necessary to show an appropriate tree-structure dependency between the services.